 It’s my third time at Bodypower, the world’s largest fitness exhibition held at the NEC in Birmingham, and year on year it astounds me with how much fun I have and how much I learn from the professional athletes, brands and contributors who come together from all over the world to train, shop and play all things fitness.
+This year 95,953 visitors turned out for the ninth annual show to watch several live bodybuilding shows, a massive Crossfit competition, to shop the 450 leading international brands and meet and greet world famous athletes.

 I first came to Bodypower in 2015 for an afternoon with my two children whilst at the Birmingham NEC for the Baby Show and loved it so much that I booked a weekend ticket for 2016, studied and qualified as a personal trainer and have just spent all three days to Bodypower 2017 this year after competing at Pure Elite and earning my PRO Card – what a journey it’s been.
 The buzz surrounding the show is simply electric and has me hooked on the positivity, motivation and inspiration that I always take away with me from meeting such incredible athletes, like-minded members of the public and fitness fans from all walks of life.
 In fact it’s changed my life and led me into health and fitness and I’ve never been happier.